kmaterna/Strain_2D/readme.md

 1.  <ins>Spline</ins>: based on Python's built-in spline interpolation of the velocity field.
 I have found that it doesn't always produce reasonable results.
 2.  <ins>NDInterp</ins>: based on Numpy's linear interpolation of the velocity field.
 It turns out to be basically the same as Delaunay.

+### Units and Sign Conventions
+This library uses the following units and sign conventions:
+* station velocities: units of mm/yr in the internal format
+* strain rates (exx, etc): units of nanostrain / year (1e-9 / yr)
+* Rotation: units of (1e-3 radians)/yr, or radians / Ka
+* Second invariant: units of (nanostrain/yr)^2.
+These are very unusual units.
+* Dilatation: units of nanostrain / year.
+Positive means shortening and negative means extension.
+* Max Shear: units of nanostrain / year

 ### Example Computations: